oschrenk/notes/git-flow.md

 - Must merge back into: `develop` and `master`
 - Branch naming convention: `release-*`

-Used for preperation of a release.
-Miniscule changes and change metadata (eg. version number).
+Used for preparation of a release.
+Minuscule changes and change metadata (e.g.. version number).
 Create a release when `develop` is ready for new release.
 Only now version number changes, what version number must be decided now.

 To start a release